-Operational Objective 1.3 (00 1.3) Implementation of measures and activities for the preservation, protection, recovery, and sustainable use of plant, animal and fungi species 29 Measure 1.3.1.
-Protecting habitats of species, refuges, occurrence localities, breeding sites, wintering and other sites of regular presence of wild species against external threats by promoting the principles of sustainable resource management 29 Measure 1.3.2.
-Protecting habitats of species, refuges, occurrence localities, breeding sites, wintering and other sites of regular presence of wild species against external threats by limiting their penetration by humans P 30 Measure 1.3.3.
-Protecting habitats of species, refuges, occurrence localities, breeding sites, wintering and other sites of regular presence of wild species against external threats by designating protective zones 30 Measure 1.3.4.
-Protecting habitats of target priority species, refuges, occurrence localities, breeding sites, wintering and other sites of regular presence of these species against external threats by the extension or designation of protected areas μ 30 Measure 1.3.5.
-Active protection of habitats of wild species 30 Measure 1.3.6.
-Supporting in-situ conservation of wild species populations 31 Measure 1.3.7.
-In-situ restoration or restitution of wild species populations 31 Measure 1.3.8.
-Supporting the preservation of wild species populations through ex-situ conservation μ 31 Measure 1.3.9.
-Promoting the sustainable use of wild species 31 Measure 1.3.10.
-Supporting the sustainable use of the local Carpathian breeds of livestock and cultivated plant varieties 31 Measure 1.3.11.
-Consultation, harmonisation and coordination of measures and activities for the preservation, protection, recovery, and sustainable use of plant, animal and fungi species undertaken in border areas μ Strategic Objective 2 (SO2) Preservation, protection, restoration and sustainable use of natural and semi-natural habitats in the Carpathian region 32 Operational Objective 2.1 (00 2.1) Assessment of the regional and local conservation status of natural and semi-natural habitats 32 Measure 2.1.1.
-Collection of data on natural and semi-natural habitats 32 Measure 2.1.2.
-Development and maintenance of a database on natural and semi-natural habitats 33 Measure 2.1.3.
-Assessment of the conservation status of natural and semi-natural habitats 33 Measure 2.1.4.
-Identification and assessment of threats to the preservation of natural and semi-natural habitats 33 Operational Objective 2.2 (00 2.2) Planning the measures and activities for the preservation, 33
+Operational Objective 1.3 (00 1.3) Implementation of measures and activities for the preservation, protection, recovery, and sustainable use of plant, animal and fungi species 32 Measure 1.3.1.
+Protecting habitats of species, refuges, occurrence localities, breeding sites, wintering and other sites of regular presence of wild species against external threats by promoting the principles of sustainable resource management Measure 1.3.2.
+Protecting habitats of species, refuges, occurrence localities, breeding sites, wintering and other sites of regular presence of wild species against external threats by limiting their penetration by humans • 32 Measure 1.3.3.
+Protecting habitats of species, refuges, occurrence localities, breeding sites, wintering and other sites of regular presence of wild species against external threats by designating protective zones Measure 1.3.4.
+Protecting habitats of target priority species, refuges, occurrence localities, breeding sites, wintering and other sites of regular presence of these species against external threats by the extension or designation of protected areas • Measure 1.3.5.
+Active protection of habitats of wild species Measure 1.3.6.
+Supporting in-situ conservation of wild species populations Measure 1.3.7.
+In-situ restoration or restitution of wild species populations Measure 1.3.8.
+Supporting the preservation of wild species populations through ex-situ conservation • Measure 1.3.9.
+Promoting the sustainable use of wild species Measure 1.3.10.
+Supporting the sustainable use of the local Carpathian breeds of livestock and cultivated plant varieties Measure 1.3.11.
+Consultation, harmonisation and coordination of measures and activities for the preservation, protection, recovery, and sustainable use of plant, animal and fungi species undertaken in border areas • Strategic Objective 2 (SO2) Preservation, protection, restoration and sustainable use of natural and semi-natural habitats in the Carpathian region Operational Objective 2.1 (00 2.1) Assessment of the regional and local conservation status of natural and semi-natural habitats Measure 2.1.1.
+Collection of data on natural and semi-natural habitats Measure 2.1.2.
+Development and maintenance of a database on natural and semi-natural habitats 36 Measure 2.1.3.
+Assessment of the conservation status of natural and semi-natural habitats Measure 2.1.4.
+Identification and assessment of threats to the preservation of natural and semi-natural habitats Operational Objective 2.2 (OO 2.2) Planning the measures and activities for the preservation, protection, management, restoration, and sustainable use of natural and semi-natural habitats 37